aardvarkpepper/2025-06-14-SBA-3/README.md

 ![When Bootstrap meets Pixel Perfect meets Good Coding Practices](./tgtbtu.png)

-*Image source: [Facebook](https://www.facebook.com/movieclips/photos/throwback-clip-the-good-the-bad-and-the-ugly-standoff-httpswwwyoutubecomwatchv5p/10153171726572139/?_rdr) , a composite from the movie "The Good, The Bad and the Ugly" 1966 directed by Sergio Leone, modified using imgflip.*
+*Image source: [Click to see original Facebook image source](https://www.facebook.com/movieclips/photos/throwback-clip-the-good-the-bad-and-the-ugly-standoff-httpswwwyoutubecomwatchv5p/10153171726572139/?_rdr) , a composite from the movie "The Good, The Bad and the Ugly" 1966 directed by Sergio Leone, further modified using imgflip.*

 ---